icon to open the header menu

 The details of a building cannot be made alive when they are made from modular parts And for the same reason, the details of a building cannot be made alive when they are drawn at a drawing board. ( Alexander, 1979)

 If modularity itself is at odds with making good (software) constructions, then its implementation under the terms of an object-oriented programming paradigm becomes complicated.
-Indeed, the technical formalization of the field came with the release of the Design Patterns: Elements of Reusable Object-Oriented Software book, which lists 23 design patterns implementable in software ( Gamma, 1994) .
+Indeed, the technical formalization of the field came with the release of the Design Patterns: Elements of Reusable Object-Oriented Software book, which lists 23 design patterns implementable in software ( author, year) .
 Its influence, in terms of copies sold, and in terms of papers, conferences and working groups created in its wake, is undeniable, with Alexander himself giving a keynote address at the ACM two years after the release.
 It has, however, been met with some criticism.

 Some of this criticism is that patterns are "external", they look like they come from somewhere else, and are not adapted to the code.
 In this sense, this corroborates Alexander in being wary of constructions which do not integrate fully within their environments, which do not, in an organic sense, allow for a piecemeal growth142 .
 If patterns express relations between contexts, problems and solutions, then it seems that one of the main complaints of developers is that they might, one day, look at the code they were working on and see chunks of foreign snippets dumped in the middle to fix some generic problem, with no understanding for specifics, nor fit in the existing structure.
 This is judged negatively due to its lack of understanding of context offered by those proposed solutions.
 In this, blindly applying patterns from a textbook might be a solution, but it's not an elegant one.
 This criticism also finds its echoes in the Scruton's analysis of architectural styles; rules and conventions, while present in architecture, are often adopted only to be departed from—re-interpreted and adapted to the context of the building ( Scruton, 2013) .